-International sales accounted for 69% of our net revenues in the first quarter of fiscal 2006 as compared to 65% in the same period of the prior fiscal year.
-Ignoring the effects of changes in foreign currencies during the first quarter of fiscal 2006, international sales would have been 68% of net revenues.
+International sales accounted for 68% of our net revenues in the second quarter of fiscal 2006 as compared to 65% in the same period of the prior fiscal year.
+Ignoring the effects of changes in foreign currencies during the second quarter of fiscal 2006, international sales would have been 67% of net revenues.
+International sales during the first half of fiscal 2006 accounted for 68% of our net revenues, as compared to 65% in the same period of the prior fiscal year.
+Ignoring the effects of changes in foreign currencies during the first half of fiscal 2006, international sales would have been 67% of net revenues.
+Ignoring the effects of changes in foreign currencies during the first half of fiscal 2006, international sales would have been 67% of net revenues.
 We believe that international sales will continue to comprise a significant portion of net revenues.
-Economic weakness in any of the countries which contribute a significant portion of our net revenues would have a material adverse effect on our business.
+Economic weakness in any of the countries that contribute a significant portion of our net revenues would have a material adverse effect on our business.